Vegan in Greece: A Complete Travel Guide For 2024!

 Damouchari, a wonderful beach in Pelion, Greece

-Yes, Greece is an incredibly vegan-friendly country to visit.
-The Greek Mediterranean cuisine is aside from being vegan-friendly also one of the healthiest in the world, with the island of Ikaria even being a Blue Zone.
+First of all, is Greece good for vegans?
+I can wholeheartedly say: Yes!
+Greece is an incredibly vegan-friendly country to visit.
+And, traditional Greek cuisine is aside from being vegan-friendly also one of the healthiest in the world, with the island of Ikaria even being a Blue Zone.

 If you don’t want to eat out, the best place to find these ingredients is at the local markets.
 Check with your local host when the market takes place at your destination.